 Re-decorating, meanwhile, is a whole other kettle of paint, and one you don’t want to get involved with unless you have to because it’s a lot more work, and costs, too.
 But are there any other ways to get your walls back into the clean state they should be without getting out a paintbrush?

 Luckily the answer’s yes, and you’ll find them below.

-- Find out more about how to clean painted walls in our guide
+Find out more about how to clean walls in our dedicated guide.

 Before you start Melissa Maker of Clean My Space (opens in new tab) recommends 'You always want to test what you're using in an inconspicuous area' as some paints simply can't handle being cleaned and will come out with what looks like a permanent wet mark on the wall.'